Purdue-CS193/homework-0-ramyarakr/index.md

-## Welcome to GitHub Pages
+# My GitHub Page  _- Ramya Rajaram_

-You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+I am using the [editor in GitHub](https://github.com/Purdue-CS193/homework-0-ramyarakr/edit/master/index.md) to maintain and preview the content for my website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever one commits to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files.

 ### Markdown